 The PHA will bear the reasonable costs of transfers that the PHA requires, except that residents will be required to bear the cost of occupancy standards transfers (under or over housed transfers).

-The reasonable cost of transfers includes the cost of packing, moving, and unloading belongings, as well as reimbursing the family for eligible out of pocket expenses in accordance with the PHA's Relocation Procedures.
+The reasonable costs of transfers include the cost of packing, moving, and unloading.